How to Claim Missing Miles on Air India (Retro Claim Guide)

 How to Submit a Retro Claim

-Step 3: Submit the Claim Online
+Step 4: Submit the claim online

 Log into your Maharaja Club account and go to the Retro Claim section.
 Enter your flight details and submit.
+If everything matches, you'll see a success message and the miles usually appear within a few minutes.

 You Can Only Claim Your Own Flights